 We humans are fond of vaunting our presumed superior intelligence and superiority over all other living organisms, and yet, if we consider the matter objectively, that is, from a non-human perspective, what we will find is that the cumulative result of all this human cleverness and intelligence, as manifested in our many inventions and scientific discoveries, is a very grave degradation of the planet and its many different living and non-living systems, to the point that our own survival is increasingly imperilled by our collective actions.
-In what sense can this be called intelligence, if we cannot recognize the immense folly of what we are doing and change our ways before it is too late?
+In what sense can this be called intelligent, if we cannot recognize the immense folly of what we are doing and change our ways before it is too late?

-If other animals could pronounce judgment on our actions, then they would probably declare us to be clever but in reality very stupid creatures that don’t understand even very basic natural rules like the Law of Balance – the great importance of limiting our numbers and our total consumption in order to exist harmoniously with the environment on which we depend for our survival, not producing so much garbage and poisoning the environment, not digging up elements, minerals, and other substances that have been buried below the Earth’s surface precisely because they are harmful to life, not killing other living organisms that we have no intention of eating, not changing the Earth’s physical and chemical properties as rapidly as we are doing, and not seeking to evade death, which is the fate of all mortal creatures, including human beings.
+If other animals could pronounce judgment on our actions, then they would probably declare us to be clever but in reality very stupid creatures that don’t understand even basic natural rules like the Law of Balance – the great importance of limiting our numbers and our total consumption in order to exist harmoniously with the environment on which we depend for our survival, not producing so much garbage and poisoning the environment, not digging up elements, minerals, and other substances that have been buried below the Earth’s surface precisely because they are harmful to life, not killing other living organisms that we have no intention of eating, not changing the Earth’s physical and chemical properties as rapidly as we are doing, and not seeking to evade death, which is the fate of all mortal creatures, including human beings.
 All of these common human actions are evidence, not of our superior intelligence, as we mistakenly believe, but of our colossal and depraved collective stupidity, which seeks to deny and escape our mortal, earthly nature, where we are born, live our lives, and hence belong, in order, ever hopefully and earnestly, to join the divine realm of immaterial beings, where we most certainly do not – and never will – belong.

 What is the value of possessing this thing which we declare to be our superior human intelligence if it will only lead us to our destruction?
 In other words, if we are not intelligent enough to understand that what we are doing to the Earth and its many other, non-human inhabitants is nothing more than an instance of extraordinary madness that has no parallel in the Earth’s very long history?
 For, in verity, this diabolical intelligence has made us the most destructive species ever to inhabit this fertile planet.